xinshuzou/xinshuzou92.github.io/_pages/about.md

 - *2018-current*, Invited as a reviewer or co-reviewer of the journal such as Chemical Engineering Jouranl, Science Advance, Nature Communication, Nature Review Materials,Colloid and
 Surfaces A, ACS AMI, Langmuir, Polymer, Journal of Bionic Engineering, The Second International Conference on Materials Chemistry and Environmental Protection.
-- *2015-2018*     As a secretary of the Youth League Committee; As a monitor of our joint laboratory.
+- *2015-2018*, As a secretary of the Youth League Committee; As a monitor of our joint laboratory.
-- *2016.Oct*
+- *2016.Oct*, As one of the staffs of the 4th International Symposium on Laser Interaction with Matter.
+- *2013.Oct*, As a group leader in the “Fly Your Idea” competition of Airbus company.
+- *2011-2015*, As a class cadre of college class; As a leader of the Student Union

 ![profile - 副本](https://github.com/xinshuzou/xinshuzou92.github.io/assets/56545089/477a133a-dc84-4c5a-bf33-412c8148242c)